-He cites vaccines as the cornerstone example—Moderna created their mRNA vaccine within just two days of receiving the genetic code for COVID by email—but quickly transitions to the crux of his article: technology's positive impact on society over the last year extends far beyond the development of vaccines.
-Among his examples:
+He cites vaccines as the cornerstone example — Moderna created their mRNA vaccine within just two days of receiving the genetic code for COVID-19 by email — but his primary argument is that technology’s positive impact on society over the last year extends far beyond the development of vaccines.

-Ben Thompson of Stratechery published a response titled "Pandemic Progress" in which he attempted to provide a more practical perspective.
-He mentions these examples above, but notes that:
+On June 21st, Ben Thompson of Stratechery published a response titled “Pandemic Progress” in which he attempted to provide a more practical perspective.
+He mentions the examples above but notes that:

 This leads to the cynical argument: all of the pieces for these success stories were built before the pandemic hit — that’s why the U.S. was able to navigate the pandemic as well as it did.